Quanghoster/Marlin/README.md

 Configuration_adv.h
 pins_RAMPS.h

+The Cura folder contains a Cura project with my print settings

 ## Warning
 I'm working on updating my printer to use TMC2130 stepper drivers.
 There is currently a conflict between the MC2130 library and the 1.1.x main branch so this repo is currently working off the Marlin 1.1bugfix branch.